Quantum Fluctuations Drive Angular Momenta in Nuclear Fission

-\textit{Acknowledgements}$-$ This work was partly supported by the National Natural Science Foundation of China (Grants No. 12375126), the Fundamental Research Funds for the Central Universities, and the Special Fund from China Nuclear Data Center.
+\textit{Acknowledgements}.---Fruitful discussions with Dr. Song Guo, Dr. Longjun Wang, and Dr. Sibo Wang are gratefully acknowledged.
+This work was partly supported by the National Natural Science Foundation of China (Grants No. 12375126), the Fundamental Research Funds for the Central Universities, and the U.S. Dept. of Energy, Office of Science, Office of Nuclear Physics under Contract No. DE-AC05- 00OR22725 (ORNL).

 {S\arabic{figure}}